Departments

 • Donor

 Kidney donation may be from a living donor (immediate family member, spouse, relative, and voluntary donor) or a brain dead donor.
 Because the human body originally has two kidneys, donating one of them is considered safe.
 Donors may lead a normal life after the surgery.
-Kidney donation is possible in donors who are in good health and do not have hypertension, diabetes, renal disease, major bacterial infections, cancer etc. Also, kidney donors and recipients must have compatible blood types and build, while not showing adverse reactions from the HLA cross matching test.
+Kidney donation is possible in donors who are in good health and do not have hypertension, diabetes, renal disease, major bacterial infections, cancer etc. Also, kidney donors and recipients must have and build, while not showing adverse reactions from the HLA cross matching test.
 Even if the blood type is incompatible, new drugs and therapies available today allow for kidney transplantation (ABO incompatible) surgeries.
 Since 2009, AMC has continuously performed them successfully.

 • Transplant procedure